 A peach and a prickly orange fruit with vine leaves and tendrils

-In the coming months and years, the Umwelt Center will host an international conference, produce a peer-reviewed edited volume, appoint an annual post-doctoral fellow, offer funding opportunities for research projects, host guest lecturers, provide stipends for graduate students pursuing internships in Environmental Humanities, and feature a graduate certificate program.
+The Umwelt Center hosts an annual workshop and a virtual lecture series, produces a peer-reviewed edited volume, appoints an annual post-doctoral fellow, offers funding opportunities for research projects, hosts guest lecturers, provides stipends for graduate students pursuing internships in Environmental Humanities, and will also feature a graduate certificate program.
 The Center will also launch community partnerships to bring together German Studies, Environmental Humanities, and local and global sustainability efforts.
+For more details on recent and upcoming events and talks, see below!

 Recent and upcoming talks